 To understand beams better, think of narrow vs wide beam as flashlight vs floodlight.
 Like a flashlight beam, a narrow transducer cone shoots directly under the sonar.
 But, like a floodlight, a wider cone finds more fish off to the side.

-For Deeper CHIRP+ users: Use wide beam to find a good fishing spot and scan the area faster.
-Switch to mid beam CHIRP+, which has the same frequency as narrow in PRO/PRO+ and can be used in the same way.
-Additionaly, Deeper CHIRP+ has a very narrow beam, scanning angle of 7º, which can show a massive amount of detail.
-Narrow beam is perfect for ice fishing and very shallow waters of >15cm.
+For Deeper PRO+ 2 and CHIRP+ 2 users: Use wide beam to find a good fishing spot and scan the area faster.
+Switch to mid beam PRO+ 2/CHIRP+ 2 to drill in on that hotspot you've located.
+Additionally, Deeper PRO+ 2/CHIRP+ 2 have a very narrow beam, scanning angle of 7º, which can show a massive amount of detail.
 Narrow beam is very sensitive to all external factors: wind and waves, trolling, reeling, etc. It performs best in calm water or when fixed to a boat using the flex arm mount.

 Tip: If you see too much clutter and reducing sensitivity does not help, change the angle to a wider one.

 Cone diameter depends on the cone angle and fishing depth.
-For example, if you are fishing in 10m depth, the cone diameter with PRO/PRO+ narrow beam will be 2.5m and for CHIRP+, it will be 1.2m.
+For example, if you are fishing in 10m depth, the cone diameter with PRO narrow beam will be 2.5m and for CHIRP+ 2, it will be 1.2m.
 The smaller the diameter, the better you can determine where the fish are located.
 You can calculate cone diameter by using this formula: Sonar Cone Diameter = 2depthTan(cone angle/2).
-Example: CHIRP+ narrow angle beam diameter in 10m depth.
+Example: CHIRP+ 2 narrow angle beam diameter in 10m depth.
 Depth = 10m; Cone Angle = 7º, 1.22 = 2*10Tan(7/2)

 Sensitivity is like volume control on a hearing aid, it is the sonar‘s ability to receive echoes.
 Beginning anglers often set their sonar sensitivity too low.
 They like a nice, clean screen.
 Pro anglers set the sensitivity high – 70% to 90% of the maximum.
 They tolerate more clutter.
 That’s why they see more fish.
 The best strategy is setting the sensitivity to 100%, then backing off until you‘re satisfied with your screen‘s appearance.